bleufox/PasswordMagic/README.md

 4.)
 Would you like to include numbers?
 5.)
 Would you like to include special characters?

+Upon gathering user input, the application will generate a random password based on the input criteria.

 # Screenshot of Application
 The following image shows the web applicagtions appearance and functionality:
 ![Screenshot](images/Screenshot.png)